-Note that the Progress Report falls within the Research Strategy document and is therefore included in the page limits for the Research Strategy.
-If you are submitting a renewal application, provide a Progress Report.
+Note that the Progress Report falls within the Research Strategy and is therefore included in the page limits for the Research Strategy.

+For renewal/revision applications, provide a Progress Report.
 Provide the beginning and ending dates for the period covered since the last competitive review.
 In the Progress Report, you should:

-- Summarize the specific aims of the previous project period and the importance of the findings, and emphasize the progress made toward their achievement. - Explain any significant changes to the specific aims and any new directions, including changes resulting from significant budget reductions. - Discuss previous participant enrollment (e.g., recruitment, retention, inclusion of women, minorities, children, etc.) for any studies meeting the NIH Glossary definition for clinical research.
-Use the Progress Report section to discuss, but do not duplicate information collected elsewhere in the application.
+- Summarize the specific aims of the previous project period and the importance of the findings, and emphasize the progress made toward their achievement. - Explain any significant changes to the specific aims and any new directions, including changes resulting from significant budget reductions. - Discuss previous participant enrollment (e.g., recruitment, retention, inclusion of women, minorities, children, etc.) for any studies meeting the NIH definition for clinical research.
+Use the Progress Report section to discuss, but not duplicate information collected elsewhere in the application.

-Do not include a list of publications, manuscripts accepted for publication, patents, or other printed materials in the Progress Report.
+Do not include a list of publications, patents, or other printed materials in the Progress Report.
 That information will be included in the "Progress Report Publication List" attachment.